oookoook/spider-trait-database/docs/data-submission.md

 + Contributor should provide either only the `method_abbrev` if the method exist or both the `method_name` and `method_description` if there is no such method defined in the Spider Trait Database catalog.
 The `method_abbrev` will be proposed later by the editor.
 + If any of the columns starting with `location_` is filled in, a new location must be created by the editor.
 The `location_abbrev` will be generated and assigned to the correct records by the application.
 + For every new reference, a new record in the references list must be created by the editor.
 The `reference_abbrev` will be generated and assigned to the correct records by the application.

+### CSV file format and encoding

+In case of CSV upload, the file does not contain any information about its encoding.
+For this reason, the file must be encoded as UTF-8.
+Otherwise, characters from national alphabets (accents) won't be correctly processed.
+The values are expected to be separated by commas.

+The CSV files can be converted to the UTF-8 using Notepad application on Windows by opening the file (check if the characters are shown correctly, if not, this approach can't be used).
+Then select *Save As* from the *File* menu and choose *UTF-8* encoding from the list on the left to the *Save* button.

 ## Data editor capabilites